splunk/splunk-sdk-ruby/README.md

 And then execute the following:

-    $ bundle
+    bundle

 If you are not using Bundler, you can install it like this:

-    $ gem build splunk-sdk-ruby.gemspec
+    gem build splunk-sdk-ruby.gemspec
-    $ gem install splunk-sdk-ruby
+    gem install splunk-sdk-ruby

-You can also bypass GitHub altogether by installing the SDK from Rubygems:
+You can also bypass GitHub altogether by installing the SDK from RubyGems:

-    $ gem install splunk-sdk-ruby
+    gem install splunk-sdk-ruby

 ### Examples and unit tests
 This Preview release of the Splunk SDK for Ruby includes a few examples and unit